drashland/services/index/README.md

 # Index

-A service to help index items in a `Map` when regex patterns are used as keys -- resulting in faster lookup times than `Map.forEach()`.
+A service to help index items in a `Map` when regex patterns are used to match items in a `Map` -- resulting in faster lookup times than `Map.forEach()`.

-_Note: Performance has shown not to improve when keys are NOT regex patterns._
+_Note: Performance does not improve when regex patterns are taken out of the equation._

 ## Table of Contents